Vi369/js-challenges-with-documentations/Day1/ReadMe.md

 ### Approach and Thought Process

-Day 1 of this challenge, my goal was to revisit the basics of javascript variables and data types.
+On Day 1, the goal was to revisit the basics of JavaScript variables and data types.

-#### Activity 1: variable declaration
+#### Activity 1: Variable Declaration

-* I start Declare variable using var and let assigning a number and a string.
+- I started by declaring variables using `var` and `let`, assigning both numbers and strings.

-* The difference between `let` and `var`. `var` is crucial : `var` allows for global scope declaration, while `let` provides more specific control within the block scope.
+- I explored the difference between `let` and `var`. `var` allows for global scope declaration, while `let` provides more specific control within block scope.

-#### Activity 2: constant declaration
+#### Activity 2: Constant Declaration

-* constant value declare using `const` keyword it once assigned and locks the value it means we can't change the variable value again.
+- I declared constant values using the `const` keyword.
+Once assigned, the value cannot be changed.

-* when we declare const variable we immediate assign the value to ensure that once declared `const` value cannot reassigned or changed.
+- When declaring a `const` variable, I immediately assigned the value to ensure that it cannot be reassigned or changed.

 #### Activity 3: Data Types

-* To Rainforce my understanding, I created diff types of data types (Number , string , boolean, Object, Array) and checked each type using typeof.
+- To reinforce my understanding, I created different types of data (Number, String, Boolean, Object, Array) and checked each type using `typeof`.

-* `typeof number => number`
+  - `typeof number` => `number`
-* `typeof string => string`
+  - `typeof string` => `string`
-* `typeof boolean => boolean`
+  - `typeof boolean` => `boolean`
-* `typeof Object => Object`
+  - `typeof object` => `object`
-* `typeof Array => Object`
+  - `typeof array` => `object`

 #### Activity 4: Reassigning Variables

-using `let` I tried to changed value and found `let` variable is so flexiable we can changed the value again and again depending on the operations.
+- Using `let`, I changed variable values and found `let` to be flexible, allowing values to be changed repeatedly depending on operations.

 #### Activity 5: Understanding const

-changing `const` variable which fire an error : This made it clear that `const` is for values that won't change.
+- I attempted to change `const` variables, which resulted in an error.
+This clarified that `const` is for values that won't change.

 ### Achievements

-By completing these activities, I aim to:
+By completing these activities, I aimed to:

 - Deepen my understanding of variable declaration using `var` and `let`.
 - Gain clarity on JavaScript's variable scoping rules.
+- Learn the importance and immutability of `const`.

-Prepare a solid foundation for tackling more complex JavaScript challenges in the future.
+- Build a solid foundation for tackling more complex JavaScript challenges in the future.